 In addition, the MoD has declined to publish the independent assessment of the Fadec software by IT defence contractor EDS-Scicon.

-And the MoD has told MP Robert Key that it is withholding a "white paper" by Fadec supplier Textron Lycoming which responds to the concerns expressed by EDS.
+The MoD has told MP Robert Key that it is withholding a “whitepaper” by Fadec supplier Textron Lycoming, which responds to the concerns expressed by EDS.

 The confusion over what was fact and what was not, in the MoD’s eyes, was particularly noticeable at a hearing of the Defence Committee in 1998.